tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

     Sec-CH-IP-Geo = "US,US-AL,Alabaster"
 ~~~

-Given that the Sec-CH-IP-Geo is a high-entropy client hint, meaning it is
+Given that the Sec-CH-IP-Geo is a high-entropy client hint (i.e.,
-a client hint that is not in the low-entropy hint table, the server
+a client hint that is not in the low-entropy hint table), the server
-MUST explicitly opt-in to receive the Geo Client Hint as defined in
+needs to explicitly opt-in in order to receive the Geo Client Hint as defined in
 {{RFC8942}}.
 It will not be sent by default and the server MAY
 indicate support for this hint via the Accept-CH header in the
 initial response: